Nanny Taxes & Payroll in in Washington, D.C.

 - Issues pertaining to domestic violence or sexual abuse

-Household employees accrue leave at one hour per 87 hours worked, not exceeding three days per calendar year.
+Household employees accrue leave at 1 hour for every 87 hours worked, not exceeding 3 days per calendar year.
 Accruals begin on the first day of their employment.
 Accrued leave is tallied based on the employer’s established pay period.

-When the employee has been employed for 90 calendar days, they can use leave that has been accrued.
+After 90 calendar days of employment, employees can use accrued leave.
 Employees can use leave in one-hour increments.
 Household employers must carry over unused leave accrued during a 12-month period annually.

 Family members are defined as: